 These forests support some of Australia’s most iconic species.
 They secure Tasmania’s water supplies and store more carbon than most.
-We’ve spent 30 years fighting for their protection.
+Sadly, these forests are under threat.
+Image above: Annie Ford

-These forests scrub the air and shore up the domestic water supply.
+After centuries of growth, the rich soil and dense vegetation in Tasmania’s ancient rainforest store more carbon than almost any other forest on Earth.
+They are some of the best buffers Australia has against climate change and future climate disasters such as bushfires.
 Like giant air conditioners, they help shape the climate that makes Tasmania a world-class food producer and iconic destination for nature lovers.

 Giant Tasmanian Freshwater Lobster

 The world's largest freshwater invertebrate lives in creeks threatened by logging, pollution and poaching.

 This majestic site in Tasmania's Central Highlands enjoys World Heritage protection.
 We're working to expand these areas.
 Photo: Brodie Emery

 Australia's largest tract of cool temperate rainforest is one of a very few wild places that remain unprotected.
 Photo: Brodie Emery

 For decades, these native forests have been exploited for veneer and wood chips.
 When native forest is clear-felled, helicopters drop a napalm-like substance to burn off the remains.
 This releases carbon stored in soil and vegetation back into the atmosphere.
 For a region that trades on its natural beauty, the chemical-laden smoke tells a different story.

 Many people think Tasmania’s forests are protected—and that’s what the Tasmanian government would like you to believe.
 But in 2014, it tore up the Tasmanian Forestry Agreement, an historic deal the Wilderness Society helped broker between the industry, trade unions and conservationists.
 It meant that from April 2020, precious forests are once again at risk.